 TX2K 2019:Ryan Lewakski’s Bolt-On C7 Corvette

-The nitrous system on the Z06 is made up of several of the nitrous manufactures.
+The nitrous system on the Z06 is made up of several different parts from various nitrous manufactures.
 The car has two Nitrous Express composite bottles with a set of Nitrous Outlet billet bottle brackets.
-The supercharger lid was sent off to the guys at Nitrous Outlet for a custom spray bar installation to help cool of the air charge as well as add a little more power.
+The supercharger lid was sent off to the guys at Nitrous Outlet for a custom spray bar installation to help cool of the air charge while adding a little more power.
 The system is jetted for 200 horsepower and controlled by a NOS mini progressive controller.
 When the system is activated, a Lingenfelter LNC-2014 pulls timing out of the tune to make sure the system is safe.
 The only issue that Ryan has had with the nitrous is a a fouled spark plug which say a lot about the system since he has put at least 60 bottles through the car.

 The camouflaged wrapped ‘Vette definitely stands out in the sea of GTRs at TX2K and the black Forgeline wheel look right at home on this combo.
 We are hoping Ryan cracks the 8’s this weekend, but we will have to wait and see if the factory parts hold up.